-The use of padded gloves and f Queensberry rules was greatly popularized by the famous English heavyweight boxer James “Jem” Mace starting in 1861.
+Padded gloves and f Queensberry rules were greatly popularized by the famous English heavyweight boxer James “Jem” Mace starting in 1861.

 John Sholto Douglas, 9th Marquess of Queensberry, was a wealthy Scottish nobleman that is remembered today for his uncommon brutish manner, outspoken views, famous dispute with Oscar Wilde, and his involvement in the creation of the “ Queensberry rules” that formed the foundation of the modern boxing rules.

-Being a keen enthusiast of fox hunting, horse racing, boxing and a patron of sports practices by both nobility and common people, John Douglas became directly involved in the creation of several sporting clubs.
-His most enduring legacies are Amateur Athletic Club that is today known under a name Amateur Athletic Association of England, and of course patronage of John Graham Chambers boxing rules which were named "Queensberry Rules".
-After several decades of promotion, these rules eventually become the basis upon which modern boxing sports would be governed.
+As a keen enthusiast of fox hunting, horse racing, and boxing and a patron of sports practices by nobility and common people, John Douglas became involved in creating several sporting clubs.
+His most enduring legacies are the Amateur Athletic Club, today known under the name Amateur Athletic Association of England, and patronage of John Graham Chambers's boxing rules, which were named "Queensberry Rules."
+After several decades of promotion, these rules eventually became the basis upon which modern boxing sports would be governed.

-The popularization of the Queensberry Rules brought the end of the bare-knuckle chapter of the boxing history.
+Popularizing the Queensberry Rules brought the end of the bare-knuckle chapter of boxing history.

 The age of glove-less fighting ended during the years when famous American boxer John L. Sullivan.
-He vigorously lobbied against gloves, and eventually in 1889 got stripped of his title after he defeated English fighter Jake Karline.
-After several legal battles, he conceded to use padded gloves and follow Queensberry rules when he defended his Champion’s belt in a fight against James J. Corbet.
+He vigorously lobbied against gloves, and eventually, in 1889, he was stripped of his title after defeating English fighter Jake Karline.
+After several legal battles, he conceded to using padded gloves and following Queensberry rules when he defended his Champion’s belt in a fight against James J. Corbet.

-However, by the end of 19th and start of 20th century, the sport of boxing became marginalized and outright outlawed in several countries.
+However, by the end of the 19th and the start of the 20th century, boxing became marginalized and outright outlawed in several countries.
 Competitions and prizefights (often without rules) often started being held in hidden gambling venues.
-Official fights with strict rules continued at some territories, leading to the arrival of " Gentleman Jim" Corbett, the first heavyweight champion who followed Queensberry Rules, He defeated John L. Sullivan in 1892, New Orleans.
+Official fights with strict rules continued at some territories, leading to the arrival of " Gentleman Jim" Corbett, the first heavyweight champion who followed Queensberry Rules.
+He defeated John L. Sullivan in 1892 in New Orleans.

-As the popularity of box started to grow in the United States, many young fighters (who were at that time mostly immigrants or poor) saw boxing as one of the easiest ways to achieve wealth and glory.
-By 1915, Irish immigrants in the United States become a dominating group of the US boxing scene, with leading names being Terry McGovern, “Philadelphia” Jack O’Brien, Mike “ Twin” Sullivan and many others.
-During that time, fighters of many other nationalities rose to fame, including first appearances of talented black American fighters who became fully integrated into sport only after the Great Depression of 1929.
+As the popularity of boxing started to grow in the United States, many young fighters (who were at that time mostly immigrants or poor) saw boxing as one of the easiest ways to achieve wealth and glory.
+By 1915, Irish immigrants in the United States became a dominating group in the US boxing scene, with leading names being Terry McGovern, “Philadelphia” Jack O’Brien, Mike “ Twin” Sullivan, and many others.
+During that time, fighters of many other nationalities rose to fame, including the first appearances of talented black American fighters who became fully integrated into the sport only after the Great Depression of 1929.
 Joe Louis became the first black heavyweight World Champion boxer in 1937.

-After the third quarter of 20th century, USA boxing scene became dominated by the black boxers, such as “Sugar” Ray Leonard, “Marvelous” Marvin Hagler, Mike Tyson and others.
+After the third quarter of the 20th century, the USA boxing scene became dominated by black boxers, such as “Sugar” Ray Leonard, “Marvelous” Marvin Hagler, Mike Tyson, and others.

-Amateur Boxing was initially born as the reaction of the upper and middle-class gentlemen to the rising popularity of knuckle boxing and prizefighting.
-Thus, in the mid-19th century, a new set of rules was formed to enable the creation of a more safe and “scientific” style of fighting that could be taught in schools, universities and armed forces.
-However, the majority of champions in this type of sport still came from poorer backgrounds.
+Amateur Boxing was initially born as the reaction of upper and middle-class gentlemen to the rising popularity of knuckle boxing and prizefighting.
+Thus, in the mid-19th century, a new set of rules was formed to enable the creation of a more safe and “scientific” style of fighting that could be taught in schools, universities, and armed forces.
+However, most champions in this type of sport still came from poorer backgrounds.